 Tips for Taps Blog

 In modern agriculture, almost everything is grown with the help of pesticides.
-When these chemicals are sprayed on nearly everything we eat, we must ask: can they harm us?
+But with these chemicals all over nearly everything we eat, are they harming us?

 The word “pesticides” refers to chemicals used to kill or deter pests.
 Different pesticides are used on different pests: herbicides for weeds and insecticides for insects, for example.
 Though some older, harmful pesticides (like DDT) are now banned, over 1,000 pesticides are still used globally, each with its own properties and human health effects.

 So they kill weeds and pests, but what about humans?
 We help break down how pesticides can get in water and what their impacts could be on your health.

 How Do Pesticides Get Into the Water Supply?

 One of the primary ways that pesticides work their way into the water supply is by seeping through the soil to the groundwater.
 Around 50 percent of people in the US — and about 95 percent of those living in agricultural areas — rely on groundwater for drinking water.

 Pesticides are most widely used in agricultural areas, so concentrations of pesticides are usually higher in those regions.
 Once in the environment, however, pesticides can easily spread, ending up in water through many paths: precipitation, leaching, runoff, and wind, for example.